AriZuu/wiced-driver/README.md

 cd WICED-SDK-3.3.1; patch -p1 < ../wiced.patch

 The patch modifies wwd_buffer.c & wwd_network.c so that they work with stock LwIP.
-EMW316x platform.c is modified so that UART stuff is excluded, as Pico]OS has it's own console support.

 Library doesn't use Wiced SDK Makefiles (Pico]OS Makefile system is used instead).
 Also, neither LwIP nor RTOS inside SDK is used (LwIP comes from picoos-lwip